 The rates that the Company's print publishing and television broadcasting businesses can charge for advertising are directly related to the number of readers and viewers of its publications and broadcasts.
 There is tremendous competition for readers and viewers from other media.
-The Company's publishing and television broadcasting businesses will be adversely affected to the extent that individuals decide to obtain news, entertainment, classified listings and local shopping information from Internet-based or other media to the exclusion of the Company's websites, print publications and broadcasts.
+The Company's publishing and television broadcasting businesses will be adversely affected to the extent that individuals decide to obtain news, entertainment, classified listings and local shopping information from Internet-based or other media to the exclusion of the Company's websites. print publications and broadcasts.

-Changing Perceptions About the Effectiveness of Publishing and Television Broadcasting in Delivering Advertising Historically, newspaper publishing and television broadcasting have been viewed as cost-effective methods of delivering various forms of advertising.
-There can be no guarantee that this historical perception will guide future decisions on the part of advertisers.
+· Changing Perceptions About the Effectiveness of Publishing and Television Broadcasting in Delivering Advertising part of advertisers.
 To the extent that advertisers shift advertising expenditures to other media outlets, the profitability of the Company's publishing and television broadcasting businesses will suffer.